 The possibilities are infinite and students are now able to use countless devices to ease their study sessions.
-Complex learning-management systems, distance education, and diverse opportunities to work together with research partners from all over the world, are just a few of the transformational benefits that most universities are embracing these days.
+Complex learning-management systems, distance education, and diverse opportunities to work together with research partners from all over the world are just a few of the transformational benefits that most universities are embracing these days.

 Advanced technology – a crucial attribute in online learning

 Technology has had and will continue to have a huge impact on higher education.
-Hi-tech innovation will greatly influence main teaching methodologies in the next five years and it will become a significant differentiator attracting both corporate partners and students.
+Hi-tech innovation will greatly influence the main teaching methodologies in the next five years and it will become a significant differentiator in attracting both corporate partners and students.
 Online learning is becoming more and more important in universities worldwide.
 It’s vital because it’s an easy way to place high education within the reach of people who might not be able to access it otherwise.

 In the future, corporate-academic collaborations will be an important part of the academic experience.
 This comes at a time when controlling costs and locating funds are crucial concerns.
 To attract as many corporate partnerships as possible, institutions will need to show their commitment to advanced technology.

 Advanced technology makes online learning accessible on a global scale

 Most university respondents are convinced that technology will have a positive impact on their campuses.
 At the same time, they’re aware of all the operational challenges that may obstruct benefits from being fully realized.
 For instance, promotions, tenure, and various other organizational practices may need to be adjusted in order to encourage the faculty members to adopt brand new technologies.